 You should note within this context that attorneys frequently receive "referral fees" when they send personal injury cases to other lawyers or law firms.
 The amount of a referral fee may be significant - it is usually about a quarter to a third of the fee received by the personal injury lawyer who handles your case.
 The potential for a referral fee gives the attorney an incentive to refer you to a good personal injury lawyer - but if this possibility makes you at all uncomfortable you shouldn't hesitate to ask if the attorney referring your case expects a referral fee.

 Many state bar organizations offer referral services to help people find attorneys.
 Usually, any member of the organization can list with its referral service, and you can't know just from the referral that the lawyer is truly qualified to handle your case.

 Many specialty organizations, such as the American Association For Justice , offer online directories of their members.
 Most lawyers with significant personal injury practices are members of the AAJ.
 However, most legal organizations are open to all attorneys, and membership means only that the attorney has paid the membership fee.

 A number of commercial on-line directories claim to screen their attorneys, or claim to list only highly qualified attorneys.
 Most are not being completely honest, and offer little assurance of the competence or quality of participating lawyers.
 Regardless of their promises, most on-line directories will list any personal injury lawyer who pays the required fee, and they provide no guarantee that the listed attorneys are qualified to handle your case.

 There are also a large number of websites on the Internet that look informational, but in fact are owned by law firms.
 Be wary of any "injury information" site that lists law firms or offers lawyer referrals, particularly if it does not make obvious the identity of its sponsor.

-The issue of attorney advertising is addressed in the next two questions:
+The issue of attorney advertising is addressed in the following questions: